-Running a full vote-by-mail "cure program" (where organizations help track down voters whose ballots have been rejected and help them "cure" the ballots) can be complicated and is usually beyond the capacity of smaller organizations.
-That said, it can be enormously helpful for you to educate your constituents about how to track their own ballots, and how to contact their official County Clerk's office if they need to cure their ballot.
+Although running a full absentee ballot "cure program" (where organizations help track down voters whose ballots have been rejected and help them "cure" the ballot issue) can be complicated and is usually beyond the capacity of smaller organizations, it can still be enormously helpful for you to educate your constituents about how to track their own ballots and contact their municipal clerk's office if they need to cure their ballot.
+Voters also have the option to potentially "spoil" (officially cancel the original absentee ballot) and get a new absentee ballot or vote in person instead if it is difficult to manage the cure process and there is still time to use the spoil process (five days before the election).